-Although it’s a small city of just under 300,000 people, Scottsdale, Arizona has plenty to offer when it comes to financial advisor firms.
-To guide you in your search, SmartAsset has created a comprehensive review of the top 10 financial advisor firms in Scottsdale.
+Although it’s a relatively small city, Scottsdale, Arizona has many financial advisor firms to choose from.
+To guide you in your search, SmartAsset has created a comprehensive review of the top financial advisor firms in Scottsdale.
 Below, you can compare each firm’s account minimums, investing strategies and fees to figure out which firm is right for you.
-For further guidance, you can use SmartAsset’s financial advisor matching tool, which matches you with advisors in your area.
+To find a financial advisor, use SmartAsset’s free matching tool to pick between up to three advisors who serve your area.

 |Rank||Financial Advisor||Assets Managed||Minimum Assets||Financial Services||More Information|

 |1||Stoker Ostler Find an Advisor||$2,216,801,722||$500,000|| || |

 |2||WealthPlan Advisors, LLC Find an Advisor||$2,326,314,868||Varies based on account type|| || |

 |3||Autus Asset Management Find an Advisor||$1,438,890,003||$5,000 minimum annual fee|| || |

 |4||Trajan Wealth, LLC Find an Advisor||$1,054,443,957||No set account minimum|| || |

 Minimum AssetsNo set account minimum